odea-project/qAlgorithms/report/report.md

 A test dataset with 261 centroids took 98 subsets in m/z total to identify one bin with ten members.

-The critical value, before normalisation, is calculated often and repeaqtedly for the same binsize.
+The critical value, before normalization, is calculated often and repeatedly for the same binsize.
 Including it as a table would likely save some time during the calculations.

 A large portion of calculation time is spent on sorting data.
-Reducing the number of sorting steps or implementing a more efficient sort would dramatically improve execution time, especially for very large datasets.
+Reducing the number of sorting steps or implementing a more efficient sorting would dramatically improve execution time, especially for very large datasets.

 **Feature Additions**